BOX barn conversion — black vertical timber cladding, large panoramic window, garden slope with stacked logs, pool on the slope | OOOOX

 BOX barn detail — retro white porcelain toggle light switch with twisted fabric cable on white painted brick wall | OOOOX BOX barn view from mezzanine gallery — black steel parapet, white roof trusses, dining table on ground floor below, suspended wire mesh railing | OOOOX BOX barn reading platform — white bulldog on sheepskin rug, bookshelf with colourful books above, white timber barn structure in background | OOOOX

-The kitchen has two sections.
-The visible section features only base cabinets, with no upper cabinets and no other elements on the wall.
-A clean kitchen layout, a white backsplash behind the countertop, and nothing extra.
-The second part of the kitchen is hidden behind a partition—a shelving and rod system for food, dishes, and everything that needs to be within reach but not necessarily in plain sight.
+The kitchen has two parts.
+The visible part works only with lower cabinets — no upper cabinets, nothing extra on the walls.
+A clean line, white render behind the worktop, and nothing more.
+The second part of the kitchen is hidden behind a partition — a shelving and rail system for food, dishes, and everything that needs to be within reach, but not necessarily on display.

 BOX barn interior from dining area — bi-fold glass terrace doors, white retro fridge, upper gallery with ram drawing, wood stove in corner | OOOOX